-75 Gold deposits on Earth result from an exceptional concentration phenomenon yielding metal contents in ore a thousand to a million times higher than those in most crustal and mantle rocks 76 whose Au average abundance is of ~1 ppb (Frimmel 2008; Saunders et al. 2018).
-This spectacular 77 enrichment process is ensured by aqueous fluids transporting gold mostly as sulfide- and chloride-78 types of complexes (e.g., Helgeson and Garrels 1968; Boyle 1969; Seward 1989; Garofalo et al. 79 2014).
-However, the exact chemical identity and stability of such complexes and their capacity to 80 carry the noblest metal of the Periodic Table yet remain controversial.
-Most available studies, 81 82 conducted using traditional solubility methods applied to hydrothermal-magmatic fluids (e.g., see Pokrovski et al. 2014 for an overview), generally agree that the most likely Au-bearing species are 83 the aurous (Au^I) dichloride (AuCl2) common in acidic, saline, oxidized conditions, and the 84 dihydrogen sulfide (Au(HS)2-) dominant in neutral to basic, S-bearing, reduced fluid compositions.
-85 In contrast, the role of other potentially important Au^I-bearing ligands such as polysulfide radical 86 ions $(S_2^{\bullet} and S_3^{\bullet})$ has not been yet definitely recognized, despite the growing body of studies 87 demonstrating that these sulfur forms are stable across a wide temperature (T) and pressure (P)88 range of acidic-to-neutral sulfate/sulfide-bearing hydrothermal-magmatic fluids associated with 89 subduction zones (Pokrovski and Dubrovinsky 2011; Jacquemet et al. 2014; Pokrovski and Dubessy 90 2015; Barré et al. 2017; Schmidt and Seward 2017; Colin et al. 2020).
-The lack of direct data on 91 gold-sulfur radical ion interactions is mostly because the gold solubility pattern is a complex 92 function of various fluid parameters such as acidity, chlorinity, redox, and S speciation.
-This 93 complexity makes it difficult a straightforward and unambiguous analysis of bulk solubility data in 94 95 terms of aqueous species identity, in particular in the absence of more direct in situ molecular-level information (e.g., Pokrovski et al. 2014, 2019).
-96 number of ligands around the metal in an aqueous complex.
-In the last 20 years, this method has 99 emerged as a key complement to the traditional solubility approach in hydrothermal fluids for a 100 101 number of metals and metalloids (e.g., Pokrovski et al. 2002, 2005; Bazarkina et al. 2014; Brugger et al. 2016; Testemale et al. 2004, 2011; references therein), including gold (e.g., Pokrovski et al. 102 2009a,b, 2015; Trigub et al. 2017a; Tagirov et al. 2019).
-However, the traditional XAS method is 103 weakly sensitive to light elements (e.g., H in HS--type ligands) and beyond-the-nearest-shell atoms 104 (e.g., polysulfide ligands Au-S- (S_n) or alkali ion pairs Au-Cl-Na/K), as well as to ligands with 105 similar atomic numbers (e.g., S-16 vs Cl-17).
-As a result, questions yet remain open about the 106 identity and abundance of Au aqueous complexes with polysulfide ions in S-bearing hydrothermal 107 108 fluids (e.g., Pokrovski et al. 2009a, 2015; Mei et al. 2013; Trigub et al. 2017a), as well as about the significance of alkali-ion pairs of the anionic chloride and sulfide Au species in magmatic fluids 109 (e.g., NaAuCl0, KAu(HS)0; Zajacz et al. 2010, Mei et al. 2014; Tagirov et al. 2019).
-These 110 111 limitations of traditional XAS are particularly severe in the case of aurous species, which all have quasi-linear first-shell geometries L-Au^I-L and very similar Au^I-L interatomic distances (where L is 112 the Cl or S ligand; Pokrovski et al. 2009a,b).
-113
+Gold deposits on Earth result from an exceptional concentration phenomenon yielding metal contents in ore a thousand to a million times higher than those in most crustal and mantle rocks whose Au average concentration is ~1 ppb (Frimmel 2008; Saunders et al. 2018).
+This spectacular enrichment process is ensured by aqueous fluids transporting gold mostly as sulfide and chloride types of complexes (e.g., Helgeson and Garrels 1968; Boyle 1969; Seward 1989; Garofalo et al. 2014).
+However, the exact chemical identity and stability of such complexes and their capacity to carry the noblest metal of the Periodic Table yet remain controversial.
+Most available studies, conducted using traditional solubility methods applied to hydrothermal-magmatic fluids (e.g., see Pokrovski et al. 2014 for an overview), generally agree that the most likely Au-bearing species are the aurous (Au^I) dichloride AuCl2 common in acidic, saline, oxidized conditions, and the dihydrogen sulfide Au(HS)2 dominant in neutral to basic, S-bearing, reduced fluid compositions.
+In contrast, the role of other potentially important Au^I-bearing ligands, such as the polysulfide radical ions $S_2^{\bullet-}$ and $S_3^{\bullet-}$, has not been yet definitely recognized, despite the growing body of studies demonstrating that these sulfur forms are stable across a wide temperature (T)and pressure (P) range of acidic-to-neutral sulfate/sulfide-bearing hydrothermal-magmatic fluids associated with subduction zones (Pokrovski and Dubrovinsky 2011; Jacquemet et al. 2014; Pokrovski and Dubessy 2015; Barré et al. 2017; Schmidt and Seward 2017; Colin et al. 2020).
+The lack of direct data on gold-sulfur radical ion interactions is mostly because the gold solubility pattern is a complex function of various fluid parameters such as acidity, chlorinity, redox, and S speciation.
+This complexity makes it difficult a straightforward and unambiguous analysis of bulk solubility data in terms of aqueous species identity, in particular in the absence of more direct in situ molecular-level information (e.g., Pokrovski et al. 2014, 2019).